show-karma/karma-gap-sdk/readme.md

 export default gap;
 ```

-The `GAP.createClient` is a factory for creating a client's singleton, and you should always use it unless you need multiple clients.
+The `GAP.createClient` serves as a factory for creating a client's singleton, and you should always use it unless you require multiple clients.

-> Note that multiple clients is only needed if using default EAS API client, as it provides a different endpoint for every network.
-If you're using a custom api, you can provide methods to filter by network and avoid client mutation.
+> Please note that the need for multiple clients arises primarily when using the default EAS API client, as it offers distinct endpoints for various networks.
+If you're utilizing a custom API, you can implement methods to filter by network and prevent client mutation.

-The `apiClient` option is used when you want to use a Custom API.
-The SDK provides a standard custom api that can be initiated with `apiClient: GapIndexerClient(url)` but is also possible to implement your own API in any language and data modeling, and use it as your client, and to do it, create your class and extend the abstract class `Fetcher`:
+The `apiClient` option is employed when you wish to use a Custom API.
+The SDK provides a standard custom API that can be initiated with `apiClient: GapIndexerClient(url)`.
+However, it's also possible to develop your own API in any programming language and data modeling and utilize it as your client.
+To achieve this, create your class and extend the abstract class `Fetcher`:

 ```ts
 // MyCustomApiClient.ts